 This is a kinda funny story.

-Some time ago, me and some friends, we had a drinking session in my garage.
+Some time ago, I and some friends, had a drinking session in my garage.

 Folks called for cabs and slowly went home.
-Next day, I called Johny to ask if he is feeling alright after booze overload.
+The next day, I called Johny to ask if he is feeling alright after booze overload.
 How surprised I was when he told me that he is OK and last night he bought an Amiga 600 …. from a taxi driver.

 I LOLed heavily on that one!